clicksounds/geode-clicksound/README.md

 - 2 - Click/Release 2
 - 3 - Click/Release 3
 - 4 - Up Arrow Click/Release 1
-- 5 - Faze Click/Release (randomized)
+- 5 - Faze Click/Release (sound pack)
+- 6 - Bloody Click/Release (sound pack)

 ## Credit
 Thank you so much to all of the people listed below for doing whatever they did to help create the mod!